EZTechhelp/Samson-Media-Player/README.md

 **[YouTube](https://github.com/pcgeek86/youtube/)**
 - A PowerShell module to manage YouTube content via the official REST API.
-- This module is heavily modified and added to for use with this project.
+- This module has been heavily modified and added to for use with this project.
 But was used as the main template and want to include the credit

 **[DiscordRPC](https://github.com/potatoqualitee/discordrpc)**
 - Discord Rich Presence Client written in PowerShell.